BSc (Hons) Nursing (Mental Health) [Pre-registration Nursing]

 BPP University students are eligible for an NUS card.

-You can choose to study the BSc Nursing (Mental health) [Pre-registration Nursing] in one of two locations, BPP University, London Waterloo or On-site at Rotherham Doncaster & South Humber NHS Foundation Trust.
+Study the BSc Nursing (Mental health) [Pre-registration Nursing] On-site at Rotherham Doncaster & South Humber NHS Foundation Trust.

 The fee for this full-time programme is £8,500